74th/slide-material/openmoji/README.md

-# Icon Modified from OpenEmoji
+# Icon Modified from OpenMoji

-This icons is based on the original work of the OpenEmoji project, with modifications in color.
+This icons is based on the original work of the OpenMoji project, with modifications in color.
 This work is provided under the Creative Commons Attribution-ShareAlike 4.0 International License.

 ## Original